Deon-J-Butler/think-tank/public/bower_components/bootstrap/site/content/docs/5.1/customize/optimize.md

 This ensures that the less important resources are loaded later and not blocking the first paint.
 On the other hand, critical resources can be included as inline scripts or styles.

-If you want to learn more about this, there are already a lot of great articles about it:
+If you want to learn more about this, there are already a lot of great thoughts about it:

 - <https://web.dev/render-blocking-resources/>
 - <https://web.dev/defer-non-critical-css/>